ArvRao/project-management-app/README.md

 Todos for today:
 - [X] Setup the project
-- [] Start with the youTube tutorial and learn the basics of building APIs in Go
+- [X] Start with the youTube tutorial and learn the basics of building APIs in Go
--
+- [X] Build all CRUD APIs for Project model